Midnight-Mods/MightnightGUI/README.md

 Updates & Progression: MidnightMenu is not guaranteed to work forever if the game is updated and the menu breaks IT BREAKS.
 IF this mod is continued by Midnight-Mods it will be updated in reasonable times as long as its not discontinued.

 Thank You-Midnight-Mods.
 Contact: None Yet.
 Founders: Midnight-Modding

+About:
+A shift at Midnight menu created by Midnight Mods!
+Comes with 15+ mods for network destruction, unlimited amount of coins and more.
+Prepare for mass chaos, as this mod is just starting.
+Midnight menu is a open source projects designed to allow other people to create and continue the work of Midnight Mods!
+Use MidnightMenu with people who agree to play with you and not random people.